The Kingsville Reporter: History

 The Kingsville Reporter origins are somewhat hazy, but most agree that the paper began in 1873 with S. A. King, son of the town's namesake Colonel James King.
 Born on January 23, 1844, Sydney Arthur King received his medical degree from Victoria College in 1866, marrying Esther Wigle, daughter of Member of Parliament Solomon Wigle, in the early 1870s.
 Some documents point to an A. C. McLellan having a senior position at the paper in 1876, as well as an 1880 issue listing R. A. Hughes as publisher.
-King would be involved with the paper until 1889, passing away in 1907.
+King would be involved with the paper until 1889, dying in 1907.
 King had numerous business interests during his life, including the Wheeler Steamship Co., Manitoulin Lumber Co., numerous oil/gas companies and was the first president of the Detroit River Railroad in 1889.
 He was a Conservative politically, served as Reeve of Kingsville for eight years, and a prominent member of the Church of England.

 S. T. Corpus would take over in 1889 as editor and publisher, a village clerk of Kingsville.
 Corpus would only be around until 1893, when he left to follow King into the lucrative natural gas business, stemming from discoveries made during King's overseeing of construction of Hiram Walker’s summer hotel, The Mettawas.
 Walker and King were also directors of the Lake Erie Navigation Co.

 The paper historically served the communities of Kingsville, Barretville, Arner, Cottam, Ruthven, New California, 4th Concession, Leamington, Amherstburg, Zion, Leamington, Gosfield, North Ridge, Arner, Salem, Trinity, Tilbury, Harrow and Essex.
-A per annum subscription of $2 garnered an 8 page, 7 column sheet, with a circulation of 500 for the 1,700 person community of Kingsville in the 1920s.
+A per annum subscription of $2 garnered an 8 page, 7 column sheet, with a circulation of 500 for the 1,700-person community of Kingsville in the 1920s.